How to Clean a Motorcycle

 When you clean your motorcycle, you're giving it more than a cosmetic improvement.
 That dirt, grime, grease and bug buildup can damage your bike's paint, chrome and other metal parts.

 Motorcycles have several sensitive components that can take a beating from airborne dust and dirt while they're roaring down the road.
 Road salts and various other grime can be ruinous to your motorcycle's inner workings, deteriorating the wiring connections, rubber gaskets and more.
-This is why you should clean your bike every couple weeks, or more frequently depending on frequency of use.
+This is why you should clean your bike every two weeks, or more frequently depending on how often it's ridden.
 It'll keep your bike look great, in addition to a safer, longer-lasting motorcycle.

 However, when cleaning your motorcycle it's important to use a non-corrosive cleaner which doesn't harm or degrade any paint, plastic or rubber pieces on the bike.
 You should avoid using vinegar, because the acetic acid makes metal susceptible to rust.
 Additionally, bleach should never be used, because sodium hypochlorite (bleach) will corrode metals such as steel and aluminum, and degrade rubberized seals.